oriuminc/jenkins-inception/README.md

     Anyone in a specified GitHub organization will be given access to the Jenkins UI. **This will not work locally on Vagrant.**
-  - Various [rake][about-rake] tasks for helping with everything from fixing Vagrant networking issues to automating the webform signup for Opscode Platform.
+  - Various [rake][about-rake] tasks for helping with everything from creating new Rackspace servers to adding GitHub service hooks.
 Type `rake -D` or `rake -T` to see available tasks.
   - Configured to boot the base demo of Skeletor install profile, right off the bat.
   - Testing tools configured: